nkallima/sim-universal-construction/README.txt

-    -c, --cores    set the number of cores to be used by the benchmark -b, --backoff  set a backoff value (only for simbench, simstack and simqueue benchmarks) -r, --repeat   set the number of times that the benchmark should be executed, default is 10 times -l, --list     displays the list of the available benchmarks -h, --help     displays help and exits
+    -c, --cores    set the number of cores to be used by the benchmark -b, --backoff  set a backoff value (only for simbench, simstack and simqueue benchmarks) -r, --repeat   set the number of times that the benchmark should be executed, default is 10 times -w, --workload set the amount of workload (i.e. dummy loop iterations among two consecutive operations of the benchmarked object), default is 64
+    -l, --list     displays the list of the available benchmarks -h, --help     displays help and exits